Donnarumma focused on Milan amid transfer rumours

 "The personal goal is to always give my best and try to concede as few goals as possible."

-Milan were seventh in the Serie A table and 12 points adrift of the Champions League places prior to the postponement of football due to the coronavirus pandemic.
+Milan was seventh in the Serie A table and 12 points adrift of the Champions League places prior to the postponement of football due to the coronavirus pandemic.